b-rad-c/medium-stack/README.md

     + 🔴 create admin+user auth scopes to lock down endpoints like users and file uploads https://fastapi.tiangolo.com/advanced/security/oauth2-scopes/
     + 🔴 add user sessions so that tokens can be expired prematurly by admins or users
-    + 🔴 process to delete user
+    + 🔴 only owner can delete items
-    + 🔴 process to delete artist account
+    + 🔴 process to delete user, artist, files
     + 🔴 ACLs - allow users to create custom ACLs for items they own
+    + 🔴 disable deleting users, artists, file uploads, (image files?)

 + 🔴 create password requirements